Guy Ngan: Works

 Ngan worked as a painter, artist, architect and designer.
 Many of his work are displayed in important and historical buildings across New Zealand.
 He lived in Stokes Valley for 50 years and created the sculpture that resides at the entrance to Stokes Valley 'Mating Worms', installed in 1976.
 More recently, as part of E Tu Awakairangi Public Art Trust, 'Elevating Worms' was installed at the Scott's Court Shopping Centre, also in Stokes Valley.

+Ngan was commissioned to create a mural for the opening of the Naenae Post Office in 1959, the first time a Post Office was decorated with a mural and thought to be the only time Ngan used linoleum in his work.
+The mural was destroyed during refurbishment in the 1980s, but after new building works in 2024 uncovered outlines of the pieces of linoleum, the work was recreated in situ in acoustic tiles as part of renovation of the building to become the Naenae Community Centre.

 Other public works include an untitled bronze sculpture installed outside the Reserve Bank Building,The Terrace, Wellington; relief work adorning the New Zealand Archives Building, Thorndon Quay, Wellington.

-Ngan was also responsible for designing a tapestry for the Beehive, Parliamentary Buildings in Wellington 'Forest in the Sun'.(1976).
+Ngan was also responsible for designing a tapestry for the Beehive, Parliamentary Buildings in Wellington 'Forest in the Sun' (1976).
 The piece was commissioned for the Beehive's central stairway.
 Joan Calvert along with Dorothea Turner and Ngan's wife Jean took 18 months to construct the tapestry.
-It hung in the Beehive until 2003, when it was gifted to Te Papa.
+It hung in the Beehive from 1977 until 2003, when it was gifted to Te Papa.
+The work was returned to the parliamentary collection in 2023, and was reinstalled in the original location.

 One of Wellington's earliest modern public sculptures, 'Geometric Growth' is installed near the Michael Fowler Centre.
 Initially sited on the corner of Victoria and Mercer streets, it was removed for the Civic Square precinct in 1989.
 It was damaged upon removal, then restored and reinstated to its new site in 2006.

 Ngan's collaborations with architect Ron Sang have led to some important large scale works including the Newton Post Office mural, now in the Auckland Art Gallery collection.